- Destination type: Hikes

 Our route would take us via Thika Highway, up to Makutano where we branch on to the Embu Nairobi highway.

-1. Hiking level – Moderate – Difficult.
-Total hiking distance is around 12 km for Mlango pool and 20km for Ghutuku Falls.
-Factors contributing to difficult hiking experience include the long distance, uphill terrain and steep descent towards both falls.
+- Hiking level – Beginneri-Moderate – Total hiking distance is around 12 km for Mlango pool.
+Factors contributing to moderatehiking experience include the long distance, uphill terrain and steep descent towards the pool

-1. Steepness – Total elevation gain is 545m over 20km distance and there are several steep sections towards the descent to both waterfalls
+- Steepness – Total elevation gain is 200m and there is a steep descent to the pool

 Diversity of the vegetation inside the forest